Managing licenses, teams (groups) and users¶

 As of License Server 3.3.8, groups have been renamed to teams.

 License Server supports the following license types: managed and floating.
 The total availability counts for both managed and floating seats are displayed in the upper right corner of the License Server UI.
 Clicking on either seat count opens the relevant user listing in the Users view.

 The managed license is the main enterprise license type since 2015.

 Managed seats are permanently assigned to developers identified by their email addresses.
-The developer needs to specify his email address along with the License Server Group URL in the activation dialog.
+The developer needs to specify his email address along with the License Server team URL (previously Group URL) in the activation dialog.

 To use a managed seat on another device, the developer needs to activate the new device using automated email authorization.
 The managed seats can be reassigned once the developer leaves the company.
 Reassigning managed seats is restricted and cannot be performed on a daily basis.

 Managed licenses cannot be used with shared virtual machine setups that come with JRebel pre-installed.